crocs-muni/usable-cert-validation/README.md

   * If a developer is trying to understand an error, they end up finding our resources -- and our resources help them understand and solve the problem.
   * We have published a USENIX paper about it and made multiple talks for developers.

+## Local build

+The website is build using [Jekyll](https://jekyllrb.com/).
+To develop locally, install Jekyll (e.g. according to [this guide](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll).
+Then run `make web-local` and see the website served at `localhost:4000`.

 ## Authors

-The project is developed at the [Centre for Research on Cryptography and Security (formerly Laboratory of Security and Applied Cryptography)](https://www.fi.muni.cz/research/crocs/), [Masaryk University](http://www.muni.cz/), Brno, Czech Republic.
+The project is developed at the [Centre for Research on Cryptography and Security](https://www.fi.muni.cz/research/crocs/) of [Masaryk University](http://www.muni.cz/) in Brno, Czech Republic.